trimble-mx9-capstone/boulderTrimble/README.md

 This script needs some information in order to interact with the data ocean.

-Create a authentication.txt file in the processImages/download/ directory.
+<b>Create a authentication.txt file in the processImages/download/ directory.</b>
   - In the following order, include per line these values
     - host-identity
     - host